bayricom/BayQR/README.md

 # BayQR

-This is the best basic framework to generate qr code.
+This is the best framework to generate qr code.

 ## Usage